Scaphix/my_inventory_manager/README.md

 #### Imports

-⚠️ INSTRUCTIONS ⚠️

-Use this space to explain your Python imports and packages, with some common examples found below.

-⚠️ --- END --- ⚠️

 I've used the following Python packages and external imports.

 - `gspread`: used with the Google Sheets API
 - `google.oauth2.service_account`: used for the Google Sheets API credentials
-- `time`: used for adding time delays
 - `os`: used for adding a `clear()` function
 - `colorama`: used for including color in the terminal
 - `random`: used to get a random choice from a list